-The Russian stack suffers 2 losses and 3 fatigue points.
-The fatigue points are distributed as equally as possible: 1 for each corps and the last 1 to Olsufiev.
+The Russian stack suffers 2 losses and 3 fatique points.
+The fatique points are distributed as equally as possible: 1 for each corps and the last 1 to Olsufiev.

-Since there is more than 1 loss, the Russian player must remove at least 1 cavalry strength point from the stack, 1 infantry strength point is removed from Ostermann and 1 cavalry strength point from Ölsufiev.
+Since there is more than 1 loss, the Russian player must remove at least 1 cavalry strength point from the stack.
+1 infantry strength point is removed from Ostermann and 1 cavalry strength point from Osufiev.
 Victory points are decreased by 2.